mirego/credo_naming/README.md

 ## License

 `CredoFilenameConsistency` is © 2019 [Mirego](https://www.mirego.com) and may be freely distributed under the [New BSD license](http://opensource.org/licenses/BSD-3-Clause).
 See the [`LICENSE.md`](https://github.com/mirego/credo_filename_consistency/blob/master/LICENSE.md) file.

+The files logo is based on [this lovely icon by ibrandify](https://thenounproject.com/term/files/2426627), from The Noun Project.
+Used under a [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.

 ## About Mirego